 New viewports also can be established.
-By establishing a new viewport, you can redefine the meaning of some of the various unit identifiers (px, pt, pc, cm, mm, in, and percentages) and provide a new reference rectangle for "fitting" a graphic into a particular rectangular area. ("Fit" means that a given graphic is transformed in such a way that its bounding box in user space aligns exactly with the edges of a given viewport.)
+By establishing a new viewport, you can redefine the meaning of percentages units and provide a new reference rectangle for "fitting" a graphic into a particular rectangular area. ("Fit" means that a given graphic is transformed in such a way that its bounding box in user space aligns exactly with the edges of a given viewport.)